microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusiness.md

   - `[CustomerNotes <String>]`: Notes from the customer associated with this appointment.
 You can get the value only when reading this bookingAppointment by its ID.
 You can set this property only when initially creating an appointment with a new customer.
 After that point, the value is computed from the customer represented by customerId.
   - `[CustomerPhone <String>]`: The customer's phone number.
   - `[CustomerTimeZone <String>]`: The time zone of the customer.
 For a list of possible values, see dateTimeTimeZone.
-  - `[Customers <IMicrosoftGraphBookingCustomerInformationBase[]>]`: It lists down the customer properties for an appointment.
+  - `[Customers <IMicrosoftGraphBookingCustomerInformationBase[]>]`: A collection of the customer properties for an appointment.
 An appointment will contain a list of customer information and each unit will indicate the properties of a customer who is part of that appointment.
 Optional.
   - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).